Form 3903: Moving Expenses Definition & Overview

 What Is Form 3903?

-Form 3903 is a tax form produced by the Internal Revenue Service (IRS) that people use to write off relocating costs associated with new employment.
+Form 3903 is a tax form produced by the Internal Revenue Service (IRS) that people use to write off moving expenses associated with new employment.

 Moving costs are no longer deductible for tax years starting after 2017 unless you are an active duty member of the military who is moving as a result of a permanent change of station as per a military order.